Samsung/mimic/replication.md

     scripts/process.py --folder tests/out/2015-06-03_paper_data

 If you have generated your own experimental data, change the folder above accordingly.
 This generates a table as well as some aggregate statistics on the console, and can also produce the LaTeX table in the paper (Table 1).
+The output also contains all other aggregate values found in the paper, like the average and maximum cleanup times reported in the paper.

 ### RQ3: Usefulness